top of page

 Artists, especially those who feel that the way they sense the world should not stay only within the art world.
 We would like to bring you into conversations that usually leave artists out of the room.

-Technology founders, especially those who, while building, find themselves troubled by the question of whether what they are making will still matter in a hundred years.
+Scientists, builders and technologists, especially those who, while building, find themselves troubled by the question of whether what they are making will still matter in a hundred years.
 We would like to stay with that question alongside you.

 Curators, writers, and independent practitioners — those who have always found existing institutions not quite the right fit.
 We are that kind of people too.